hansonw/itunesfm/README.md

 }
 ```

 You can find the URL for a song on last.fm by checking your scrobble history and going to the track page.
-Please ensure that:

-- the URL is properly encoded (via `encodeURIComponent`), especially for non-English songs
-  - Chrome should automatically do this if you copy from the address bar
-- the album name is replaced with `_`, as in the example
+The format should match the example exactly (`http://www.last.fm/music/<ARTIST>/_/<SONG_NAME>`).

 ## Making changes